libratom/ratom-logos/README.md

 ## License(s)

-Unless otherwise indicated, software items in this repository are distributed under the terms of the MIT License.
+Logos, documentation, and other non-software products of the RATOM team are distributed under the terms of Creative Commons 4.0 Attribution.
+Software items in RATOM repositories are distributed under the terms of the MIT License.
 See the LICENSE file for additional details.

 ## Development Team and Support